Embodied cognitive science: Physical attributes of the body

 The first aspect of embodied cognition examines the role of the physical body, particularly how its properties affect its ability to think.
 This part attempts to overcome the symbol manipulation component that is a feature of the traditionalist model.
 Depth perception, for instance, can be better explained under the embodied approach due to the sheer complexity of the action.
 Depth perception requires that the brain detect the disparate retinal images obtained by the distance of the two eyes.
 In addition, body and head cues complicate this further.
 When the head is turned in a given direction, objects in the foreground will appear to move against objects in the background.
 From this, it is said that some kind of visual processing is occurring without the need of any kind of symbol manipulation.
 This is because the objects appearing to move the foreground are simply appearing to move.
 This observation concludes then that depth can be perceived with no intermediate symbol manipulation necessary.

 A more poignant example exists through examining auditory perception.
 Generally speaking the greater the distance between the ears, the greater the possible auditory acuity.
 Also relevant is the amount of density in between the ears, for the strength of the frequency wave alters as it passes through a given medium.
-The brain's auditory system takes these factors into account as it process information, but again without any need for a symbolic manipulation system.
+The brain's auditory system takes these factors into account as it processes information, but again without any need for a symbolic manipulation system.
 This is because the distance between the ears for example does not need symbols to represent it.
 The distance itself creates the necessary opportunity for greater auditory acuity.
 The amount of density between the ears is similar, in that it is the actual amount itself that simply forms the opportunity for frequency alteration.
 Thus under consideration of the physical properties of the body, a symbolic system is unnecessary and an unhelpful metaphor.